afrut/learn-python/_pipenv/README.md

-- *pipenv* is aimed at Python dependencies for projects with multiple collaborators.
+- *pipenv* is aimed at managing Python dependencies for projects with multiple collaborators.
   - Contributors can isolate a project's dependencies by creating virtual environments, installing dependencies, and `pip freeze >